 Inspirations: a good home-brewed cup of chai, my Mom's cooking, monsoon season, Krzysztof Kieślowski

 Books: His Dark Materials (Phillip Pullman); Giovanni's Room (James Baldwin); Assata: An Autobiography (Assata Shakur); The God of Small Things (Arundhati Roy)

 Indulgence: Belgian Ales and Vietnamese food

 Proudest Moment: coming-out to my brothers

-Quote: "Walls turned sideways become bridges."
+Quotes: "Walls turned sideways become bridges."
 (Angela Davis); "You can cut all the flowers but you can not keep Spring from coming."
-(Pablo Neruda); "First one to the top, reach back." (unknown source)
+(Pablo Neruda); “It takes a lot of money to look this cheap.”
+(Dolly Parton); "First one to the front, reach back." (community organizers)